Solar System Class 8 Notes Pdf

 - Discovered in 1781 by William Herschel

-- Like Venus, Uranus also rotate clockwise
+- Like Venus, Uranus also rotates clockwise

 - Uranus has 13 known rings.